nap/jaro-winkler-distance/README.md

 ## Implementation

-The complexity of this algoritme resides in finding the `matching` and `transposed` characters.
+The complexity of this algorithm resides in finding the `matching` and `transposed` characters.
 That is because of the interpretation of what are the `matching` conditions and the definition of `transposed`.
-Definitions of those two will make the score vary between implementations of this algorithme.
+Definitions of those two will make the score vary between implementations of this algorithm.

 Here is how `matching` and `transposed` are defined in this module: